-The story of Precision Shooting Equipment (PSE) began in 1970 with the hand of Pete Shepley and now one of the largest privately owned archery company in the United States.
+The story of Precision Shooting Equipment (PSE) began in 1970 with the hand of Pete Shepley and now one of the largest privately-owned archery companies in the United States.
 Pete said, “Research and development are the most expensive stages in manufacturing, but we’re committed to it and to making the whole industry grow, not just our slice of the pie.”
-This historical quote gives us an understanding that how big his thinking process was.
+This historical quote gives us an understanding of how big his thinking process was.

 Features of PSE Razorback Recurve Bow

 The riser of PSE takedown recurves made of three excellent quality wood: Walnut, Burma White, and Beech Wood.
-Modern lamination technique combines these three logs and brings a smooth matte finish on the riser.
+The modern lamination technique combines these three logs and brings a smooth matte finish on the riser.

 Along with a beautiful finish, it will also ensure the durability and comfortable grip during shooting.

-The riser comes up with the drilled condition to allowing accessories, but it designed only for right-handed.
+The riser comes up with the drilled condition to allowing accessories but is designed only for right-handed.
 So, may this news upset those who are lefties.

-The PSE recurve bow limbs are takedown in nature and you no need to carry any tools to screwed it or tear down it.
-So, it makes the transport as well as storage easy for you.
+The PSE recurve bow limbs are takedown in nature, and you no need to carry any tools to screw it or tear it down.
+So, it makes transport as well as storage easy for you.

-The biggest concern of any bow is its draw weights, and you will be little disappointed to know that the PSE Heritage Razorback comes with only four sizes and those are in downward range.
+The biggest concern of any bow is its draw weights, and you will be a little disappointed to know that the PSE Heritage Razorback comes with only four sizes, and those are in a downward range.

 However, if you are looking for the best suitable and quality beginner bow for your child or girlfriend or wife, then you will find nothing better than the PSE heritage razorback recurve bow.

-The 20 to 35# is not enough to hunt big games, but you can give a try to use it for small hunting games like a squirrel, wild turkey or rabbit and use the fishing reel for catch fish too.
+The 20 to 35# is not enough to hunt big games, but you can give try to use it for small hunting games like a squirrel, wild turkey, or rabbit and use the fishing reel to catch fish too.

 However, it is better to use it for recreational target archery or beginner shooting practice.

-Lightweight and tool-less PSE razorback bow means you can assemble it or change the limbs without taking any help of expert archer.
-It is indeed a helpful feature for the recreational archer and beginners that they no need to memories to carry Allen Key with them all time.
+Lightweight and tool-less PSE razorback bow mean you can assemble it or change the limbs without expert archers.
+It is indeed a helpful feature for the recreational archer and beginners that they no need for memories to carry Allen Key with them all time.

 PSE Razorback does not supply any accessories with its package, but the riser of this bow comes with the pre-drilled condition to allow arrow rest or stabilizer.
 As arrow rest is an essential part especially for the beginner, you should buy them from the market or order online from amazon.